AdamBjork/API-Lab-Group-5/adams-folder/Prototype/README.md

 # Prototype - a drawing application with lifespan

-This a prototype of a drawing whiteboard that incorporates a lifespan to the messages, it was created with socket.io and p5.js.
+This is a prototype of a drawing whiteboard that incorporates a lifespan to the messages, it was created with socket.io and p5.js.

 ## What is the prototype exploring?